brianzliu/recipes-nutritional-analysis/README.md

 ### Data Cleaning
 To prepare the data for analysis, we performed the following cleaning steps:

-1.  **Merging Datasets**: We left-merged the `recipes` dataset (containing recipe metadata) with the `interactions` dataset (containing user reviews) on `recipe_id`.
+1. We left-merged the `recipes` dataset (containing recipe metadata) with the `interactions` dataset (containing user reviews) on `recipe_id`.
 This allows us to link recipe features (like steps) with user feedback (ratings).
-2.  **Handling Zero Ratings**: We replaced `rating` values of `0` with `NaN`.
+2. We replaced `rating` values of `0` with `NaN`.
 In this dataset, a rating of 0 indicates that a user did not provide a numeric rating (often just a comment), not that they gave it a "zero star" review (the scale is 1-5).
 Treating 0 as a valid low score would severely skew the average ratings downwards incorrectly.
-3.  **Calculating Average Ratings**: We grouped the merged data by recipe `id` and calculated the mean of the `rating` column, storing it as `rating_avg`.
+3. We grouped the merged data by recipe `id` and calculated the mean of the `rating` column, storing it as `rating_avg`.
 This gives us a single target variable per recipe.
-4.  **Parsing Nutrition Data**: The `nutrition` column contained string representations of lists (e.g., `"[51.5, 0.0, ...]" `).
+4. The `nutrition` column contained string representations of lists (e.g., `"[51.5, 0.0, ...]" `).
 We parsed these strings into actual lists and expanded them into separate columns: `calories`, `total fat`, `sugar`, `sodium`, `protein`, `saturated fat`, and `carbohydrates`.
 This allows us to analyze specific nutritional components directly.

 **Cleaned Data Head**:
 | | name | id | minutes | contributor_id | submitted | tags | nutrition | n_steps | steps | description | ingredients | n_ingredients | user_id | recipe_id | date | rating | review | rating_avg |